kburchfiel/pfn/Online_Visualizations/Simple_App_With_Login/readme.md

 (These libraries will be imported from pip.
 Therefore, in order to determine what format of their name to use, visit the library on Pypi and then enter the text following the 'pip install' example.
 For instance, on the [Flask-Login](https://pypi.org/project/Flask-Login/) page, you'll see 'pip install Flask Login'; therefore, add Flask-Login to the requirements.txt page rather than flask-login (its name within conda) or flask_login (its name within app.py).

-(Also note that entering `gcloud run deploy --source .` (don't forget the period!) rather than `gcloud run deploy` saves you a step during the deployment process.)
+(Also note that entering `gcloud run deploy --source .` (don't forget the space and period!) rather than `gcloud run deploy` saves you a step during the deployment process.)

 The [Google Cloud Region Picker](https://cloud.withgoogle.com/region-picker/) site can help you determine where to host your app.
 (When prompted for my region choice, I entered 32 for us-central1.